xoascf/SuRun/ReadMe.txt

   /INSTALL <file>     Install SuRun unattended and do "SuRun /RESTORE <file>" /QUIET              do not display an messages /RESTORE <file>     restore "SuRun Settings" from <file>
-  /RUNAS <program>    start <program> as different user /SETUP              start "SuRun Settings" /UNINSTALL          remove SuRun from the system
+  /RETPID             return the process ID of the elevated process /RUNAS <program>    start <program> as different user /SETUP              start "SuRun Settings" /UNINSTALL          remove SuRun from the system /WAIT               wait until the elevated process exits

 Below are some SuRun command lines for common Windows tasks:
   Automatic Updates:    "surun wuaucpl.cpl"